zhengxu001/i-instagram/README.md

 # README
-This project is to Instagram API to get users' feed and show the images with responsive UI.
+This project is to use Instagram open API to get users' feed and show the images with responsive UI.
 Due to the [sandbox limitation](https://instagram.com/developer/sandbox/), we can only get 20 images in one API call and there is no nextpage url.
-We're having only on test user
+We're having only one test user:
 + username: zhengxu5511@gmail.com
 + password: testpassword